What types of roses are there? #

 Hybrid Tea Roses #

-Features: Also a version of the modern bush rose.
-They tend to have larger and more scented flowers than a Floribunda, held in singles or small clusters.
+Features: Also a version of the modern bush rose, and just as popular!
+They tend to have larger and more scented flowers than a floribunda, held in singles or small clusters.
 Their shapely blooms and long stems mean they are a favourite for cut displays.

 Grandiflora Roses #